JeffreyRStevens/cv/cv.md

 Instructor, *Animal Learning & Cognition, Psyc 461/861*---University of Nebraska (2019)

+Instructor, *Data Science and Visualization in R*, Psyc 492/971*---University of Nebraska (2021)

 ## Summer Schools and Workshops

 `2007` "Evolutionary perspectives on decision making", International Max